iptables-viz/iptables-viz/README.md

 ### Kubernetes

-Upon the execution of the deployment manifest, check if all the pods in the namespace `iptables-viz` are in a `Running` state:
+Upon the execution of the deployment manifest, check if all the pods in the namespace `iptables-viz` are in a `Running` status:

 ```bash
 ❯ kubectl get pods -n iptables-viz